MIT-LCP/mimic-code/report/chexpert/README.md

 ## Requirements

 1. Sectioned report CSVs using the create_section_files.py script.
 See the [report folder](/report/) for details.
+    * From this, note the path containing the CSVs, e.g. `/data/mimic-cxr/sections`.
+This folder should have 22 files, with filenames `mimic_cxr_000.csv`, `mimic_cxr_001.csv`, ...
 2. chexpert-labeler installed.
 See [the CheXpert repository](https://github.com/stanfordnlp/chexpert/) for details.
+    * We assume you created the `chexpert-label` environment.
+You'll need chexpert-labeler locally cloned and to make note of its path.

 # Running CheXpert